jaredsburrows/open-quartz/README.md

 **Open Source Google Glass Development**

-Much like quartz sand is the main ingedient in most commercial glass, we at OpenQuartz want to be the main "ingredient" in future development for Google Glass
+Much like [quartz sand](http://en.wikipedia.org/wiki/Quartz_sand) is the main ingredient in most commercial glass, we want OpenQuartz to be the main "ingredient" in the future development for Google Glass

 ### Table of Contents
  - [Example Applications](#example-apps)